meyday7/pro-xchange/_posts/2021-05-20-belgium-administration.md

 KEDGE students, who wish to follow the courses at KU Leuven for the double degree programme, will go through the registration that is similar for all international students on the KU Leuven side.
 Remember this date: **1st of June** is the deadline for the application for the double degree programme for European Economic Area (EEA) citizens!
 This means that if you are registered as a citizen in France, this is the deadline to follow.
 For students, who have citizenship outside of EEA (check this [link](https://en.wikipedia.org/wiki/European_Economic_Area) for more information on members of EEA), the deadline is **1 March**.
 However, in both cases, it is advised to apply as soon as possible before these dates.

-The first requirement at the Belgian uni is to provide the diploma of secondary education.
+The first requirement at the Belgian uni is to provide a diploma of secondary education.
 Given that most students received their secondary education in France, the french secondary education diploma will be sufficient.
 It is important to provide the school with both the original document, as well as the official **translated** version in English (translated by certified translator).

 It might be required, upon arrival in Belgium, to go through _a diploma check_.
 This is a process done by the registrar's office in Leuven, to make sure the legitimate diploma is provided to the school.
 Currently, there are two ways it can be done: electronically or in person.
 For electronic processing, you need to provide proof of graduation through a secured digital document.
 Citing the information on the website of KU Leuven, it is possible through:

 - A secured PDF of your degree/graduation statement/transcript with electronic signature,
 - A degree/graduation statement/transcript with a working QR code,
 - A verification website of your previous educational institution where we can verify your degree (in this case make sure to send us the password or verification code we will need for the verification),
-- An official confirmation of your graduation sent to us via email by the responsible staff of your previous educational institution
+- Official confirmation of your graduation sent to us via email by the responsible staff of your previous educational institution

 However, assuming that your secondary education institution does not provide digital documents eligible for an electronic diploma check, you will be required to visit the city of Leuven (the address: Naamsestraat 22, Leuven, Belgium for the office verifying your documents).